-The leader asks the group if Wednesdays would be a good day to meet.
-The team other days that might be better.
+Example: The leader asks the group if Wednesdays would be a good day to meet.
+The team segrest other days that might be better.

-Eastership Pattern 5: "The leader presents ideas and invites questions."
+Leadership Pattern 5: "The leader presents ideas and invites questions."

-meetings.
+Example: The leader tells the team that he or she is considering making Wednesday the day for meetings.
 The leader then asks the group if they have any questions.

-Leadership Pattern 6: "The leader makes the decision then convinces the group that the leader is right."
+Leadership Pattern 6: "The leader makes the decision then convinces the group that the decision is right."